outsidedav/swift/machine_learning/coreml.md

 ![Adding Classes](images/add_classes.png)

-3. Select `Train Model`, then wait for the model to be fully trained, and you are good to go!
+3. Select **Train Model**, and then wait for the model to be fully trained.

 You're all set!
 Now, you're ready to download your Core ML model and integrate it into your app by using the [{{site.data.keyword.watson}} Developer Cloud Swift SDK](https://github.com/watson-developer-cloud/swift-sdk){:new_window}.